 - 1. Choose User Management > Change Password.
 The Change Password page opens. - 2.
-Type your current password in the Old Password field. - 3.
-Type a new password in the New Password field.
+Type your current password in the Old Password field. - Type a new password in the New Password field.
 Retype the new password in the Confirm New Password field.
 Passwords can be up to 64 characters in length and can consist of English alphanumeric characters and special characters. - 4.
 Click OK. - 5.
 You will receive confirmation that the password was successfully changed.
 Click OK.

 Note: If strong passwords are in use, this page displays information about the format required for the passwords.
-For more information about passwords and strong passwords, see Strong Passwords (on page 181).
+For more information about passwords and strong passwords, see Strong Passwords (on page 186).

 Home > User Management > Change Password

 Change Password

-g

 Old Password

 New Password

-new rassword

 Confirm New Password

+Committee Password

 OK Cancel

+OR Califer